-When you buy liability coverage, you buy protection up to payout limits; if you are found liable for damages that exceed the limits for which you’re insured, you’ll have to pay the difference out of pocket.
+When you buy liability coverage, you buy protection up to payout limits; if you are found liable for damages that exceed the limits for which you’re insured, you must pay the difference out of pocket.
 Think about the limits you can live with, keeping in mind that you’ll pay higher premiums for higher limits.

 Since your insurance not only protects your assets but also ensures financial relief for anyone you injure, laws in the District, Maryland, and Virginia either require or encourage drivers to carry a minimum level of liability insurance.
-Maryland requires drivers to obtain 30/60/15 coverage to register their cars and retain their driver’s licenses.
-Drivers in the District are required to have at least 25/50/10 coverage.
-Virginia’s more roundabout approach lets a driver forgo insurance, but if an uninsured driver causes an accident and cannot pay the court’s judgment, his or her license is suspended until he or she proves an ability to pay for any future accidents.
-This proof can be a certificate from an insurance company stating that he or she carries at least 25/50/20 liability coverage.
-Virginia also increases the incentive to get insurance before an accident by requiring drivers to pay a $500 special fee to register any uninsured vehicle.
+Maryland requires drivers to obtain at least 30/60/15 coverage.
+The District requires 25/50/10 coverage.
+Virginia’s more roundabout approach lets a driver forgo insurance, but if an uninsured driver causes an accident and cannot pay the court’s judgment, his or her license is suspended until they prove an ability to pay for any future accidents.
+Virginia also requires drivers to pay a $500 fee to register uninsured vehicles.

 Collision coverage pays to repair or replace your car following an accident.
-Comprehensive coverage pays for damage from almost all other causes— vandalism, theft, fire, weather, and collision with animals.
-These coverages aren’t required by law, but if your vehicle is financed your lender may require you to purchase them.
+Comprehensive coverage pays for damage from almost all other causes—vandalism, theft, fire, weather, and collision with animals.
+These coverages aren’t required by law, but if your vehicle is financed your lender may require them.